General game properties.

 World generation properties.

-Determines the type of map that is generated.
+Determines the world preset/level type that is generated.

 Properties related to the whitelist.